iberatkaya/image-augmentation/README.md

 [![npm version](https://badge.fury.io/js/image-augmentation.svg)](https://badge.fury.io/js/image-augmentation)

 Image Augmentation is an image augemntation tool primarily used in machine learning.
 It is inspired by the [Augmentor](https://github.com/mdbloice/Augmentor) library in Python.
 Increase the amount of images in your dataset.
 Have some randomness by selecting a probability for each operation.
 The default value for the probability of all operations are 0.5.
+Check out the [API documentation](https://iberatkaya.github.io/image-augmentation/)!

 ## Install